Hollywood hopes 'The Last Jedi' can help boost tepid year at box office

 Hollywood pulled in just under $550 million last month, making it the worst October at multiplexes since 2007, according to comScore data.
 North American ticket receipts were down more than 15 percent over last year.

-"Blade Runner 2049," the much-hyped sequel to the 1982 cult classic, came out on Oct.
-6, but fell short of $100 million in domestic ticket sales — bad news for a project believed to cost more than $150 million.
+"Blade Runner 2049," the much-hyped sequel to the 1982 cult classic, fell short of $100 million in domestic ticket sales — bad news for a project believed to cost more than $150 million.

 "That was a colossal disappointment," said Karie Bible, an analyst at Exhibitor Relations.
 "Warner Bros. spent a tremendous amount of money on that film, and when you're spending that much you're expecting it will be huge."